jfcherng-roundcube/plugin-cloudview/README.md

 so that remote cloud viewers can publicly access them.

 - The `temp/` directory under `plugins/cloudview/temp/` should be public accessible.
+- Make sure the user running the RoundCube server has "write" permission to the `temp/` directory.
 - Your RoundCube installation should be publicly accessible.
 I.e., not under an internal server.

 ## Temporary Files